mach-composer/mach-composer-cli/docs/src/topics/concepts.md

 ## Easy management of multiple MACH environments
 MACH composer is intended to power multiple environments/sites from a single source.
-By copy/pasting an existing configuration, and making the necessary adjustments, MACH composer can rollout your new environment or sites.
+By copy/pasting an existing configuration, and making the necessary adjustments, MACH composer can roll out your new environment or sites.

 ## Integration with CI/CD process
 MACH composer is intended to run in CI/CD context and can be integrated into